Where To Buy Chicken Feet: Organic Selections

 People like to eat chicken feet when it’s warm, from April to October.
 Because they’re so popular, sometimes they cost more than the chicken’s meat.
 Local chicken suppliers sometimes can’t produce enough for everyone.

-Are chicken feet healthy for humans?
+Are chicken feet good for you?